bem/bem-components/common.blocks/radio/radio.en.md

 Type: `String`.

-Specifies a text of a radio switch or a text on a button if <a href="type">type modifier with button value</a> is set to the block.
+Specifies a text of a radio switch or a text on a button if <a href="#type">type modifier with button value</a> is set to the block.

 ```js
 {